NREL/torc/python_client/docs/DefaultApi.md

 Retrieve a require

-Retrieves a requires edge edge from the \"requires\" collection by key.
+Retrieves a requires edge from the \"requires\" collection by key.

 ### Example
 ```python